ccnmtl/ohcoe-hugo/content/domains/refer/importance-of-collaboration/_index.md

 ---
+title: Collaborate
-title: Appreciate the importance of providers collaborating to support patients with substance abuse
+sub-title: Appreciate the importance of providers collaborating to support patients with substance abuse
 date: 2019-05-13
 layout: learning-objective
 type: learning-objective